Pride and Prejudice (1995 TV series): Themes and style

 The novel shows irony with "unmistakable strains of cynicism, ... laughing at human nature without any real hope of changing it".
 Laughter in the story, which ranges from irresponsible laughter to laughter at people and laughter of amusement and relief, can also be linked to the sexual tensions among the different characters.
 Despite their appeal to modern audiences, laughter and wit were seen as vulgar and irreverent in Austen's time.
 The BBC drama made changes "with a view to exposing a character, or adding humour or irony to a situation".
-The adaptation comically exaggerates the characters of Mrs Bennet, Miss Bingley and Mr Collins, even showing Mrs Bennet on the verge of hysteria in many of the early scenes.
+The adaptation comically exaggerates the characters of Mrs. Bennet, Miss Bingley and Mr. Collins, even showing Mrs. Bennet on the verge of hysteria in many of the early scenes.

 The serial expands on Austen's metaphorical use of landscapes, reinforcing beauty and authenticity.
-Elizabeth takes every opportunity to enjoy nature and to escape exposure to Mr Collins and Lady Catherine.
+Elizabeth takes every opportunity to enjoy nature and to escape exposure to Mr. Collins and Lady Catherine.
 The most symbolic use of nature in the novel is Elizabeth and the Gardiners' visit to Pemberley in Derbyshire, where Elizabeth becomes conscious of her love for Darcy.
 The story makes nature integral in the form of Old England.
 Elizabeth's appreciation of the beauties of Derbyshire elevates Darcy in her and her relatives' opinion.
 Darcy's gaze through the window works as a movie screen, projecting Elizabeth's actions for him and the viewer.
 His participation in the English landscape is his redemption.

 Reception

 Broadcast

 Between 10 and 11 million people watched the original six-episode broadcast on BBC One on Sunday evenings from 24 September to 29 October 1995.
 The episodes were repeated each week on BBC Two.
-The final episode of Pride and Prejudice had a market share of about 40 percent in Britain, by which time eight foreign countries had bought the rights to the serial.
+The final episode of Pride and Prejudice had a market share of about 40 per cent in Britain, by which time eight foreign countries had bought the rights to the serial.
 3.7 million Americans watched the first broadcast on the A&E Network, which aired the serial in double episodes on three consecutive evenings beginning 14 January 1996.